TimBurg/MA_thesis_markdown/source/07_theory.md

 ![Comparison of different RBF functions.
 Note that a convergence to zero is not mandatory.
 However, the Wendland functions become zero after r=1](source/figures/rbf_functions.png){#fig:rbf_funcs width=70%}

-### Scaling of RBF functions, ambiguities and interpolation properties
+### Scaling of RBF functions, ambiguities and interpolation properties {#sec:rbf_interpol}
-The normal RBF functions have a fixed spread as seen in @fig:rbf_funcs.
+The Wendland RBF functions have a fixed spread of 1 as seen in @fig:rbf_funcs.
-Since spacing of the interpolation data is not fixed, a scale needs to be introduced that scales r such that the RBFs extend into the space between the datasites.
+Since spacing of the interpolation data is not fixed, a scaling of the radial argument needs to be introduced that scales r such that the RBFs extend into the space between the datasites.
 Otherwise the interpolant might just have, in the exteme case, spikes at the sites to attain the required values.
-To this end I scale r by $r' = r/c$ with a scale parameter $c$ since that makes the Wendland functions extend to exactly the value of this parameter.
+To this end I scale r by $c$, ie. $r' = r/c$ with a scale parameter $c$ since that makes the Wendland functions extend to exactly the value of this parameter.

 This scaling parameter, in general can be nonuniform over the interpolated values but this comes with uncertainty for the solvability of the interpolation system.